 4. File a Legal Removal Request for the Bad Review of Your Business

-In the case of your business, this would potentially in the case of possible slander against you or your brand, which is illegal in the United States.
+In the case of your business, this generally applies to slander against you or your brand, which is illegal in the United States.

-To report an illegal review, navigate to the Content Removal Tool and select Google My Business.
+To report an illegal review, navigate to the Content Removal Tool and select Google Business Profile Manager.
 On the following pages, Google will ask you questions relating to the review and your complaint about its specific content.